sparkbox/apprenticeships/how.md

 ## Reviews
 ### Formal Reviews
 Roughly once a month, we hold formal reviews with Sparkbox apprentices.
 In these reviews, apprentices are given the opportunity to practice their presentation skills, speaking for a short time about a subject of their choice related to their recent learning.
-In these reviews, apprentices are given feedback on areas in which they can improve, areas they have already improved, and new goals are set.
+In these reviews, apprentices are given feedback on areas they can improve and areas they have already improved, and new goals are set.

 At the end of each formal review, we mutually have the opportunity to determine if the apprenticeship should continue, not continue, or if Sparkbox would like to extend an offer for full-time employment.